williamrogersdev/williamrogers21/README.md

 - 👀 I’m interested in learning programming fundamentals
 - 🌱 I’m currently learning JavaScript, React, Node.js
 - 💞️ I’m looking to collaborate on JavaScripp projects
-- 📫 How to reach me you can message me on Linkin!
+- 📫 How to reach me you can message me on Linkedin!
 - www.linkedin.com/in/william-rogers-dev

 <!---